Successive Point-of-Interest Recommendation with Local Differential Privacy: Preliminaries

-Because of the composition theorem, we usually refer $\varepsilon$ as a privacy budget.
-In other words, to guarantee the $\varepsilon$-LDP, each LDP mechanism should use a part of $\varepsilon$, and the sum should be no more than $\varepsilon$.
+Because of the composition theorem, $\varepsilon$ is often referred to as privacy budget.
+Specifically, to guarantee $\varepsilon$-LDP, each LDP mechanism should use a part of $\varepsilon$, and the sum should be no more than $\varepsilon$.

-\section{Problem Definition}
+\section{Problem definition}